HIV Treatment Regimens

 Targets of different HIV drug classes

-A pharmacokinetic enhancer does not treat HIV directly, but rather, enhances the effect of certain HIV-fighting medications, such as protease inhibitors or integrase inhibitors, that are used alongside it.6
+A pharmacokinetic enhancer does not treat HIV directly but rather enhances the effect of certain HIV-fighting drugs, such as protease inhibitors or integrase inhibitors, that are used alongside it.6

 Combination therapies